lowRISC/qemu/docs/opentitan/gpio.md

 3. `CR` is the carriage return character (0x0d)
 4. `LF` is the line feed character, or end-of-line (0x0a)

-Each frame is delimited with `LF` characters. `CR` are ignored and accepted to ease compatibity with some terminals but are useless.
+Each frame is delimited with `LF` characters. `CR` are ignored and accepted to ease compatibility with some terminals but are useless.

 The hex value represents the 32-bit GPIO values.